sxmo(7)

 sxmo_hook_unlock.sh

-Runs when the system becomes unlocked again.
+Runs when the system becomes unlocked again, i.e. the screen is on and responsive again.
 This state is NOT the state that screen lockers like peanutbutter(1) enter after unlocking.

 In further sections in this documentations, all hooks relevant to the topic in question will be mentioned.